DerSchmale/helixjs/README.md

 * More pedantry: adding and removing children to a scene graph node is called "attaching" and "detaching".
 I feel it describes more accurately what the relationship between child/parent is.

- \* *Actually, it's built as a game engine, but only the rendering and animation engine has been implemented at this point.*

 ## Getting started